ldeo-glaciology/sglake-detectability/README.md

 Model options and parameters can be set in the **params.py** file.
 For example:

+1. The inflow/outflow boundary conditions can be set to either `wall_bcs="throughflow"` or `wall_bcs="cryostatic"`.
+The `throughflow` conditions have a specified horizontal inflow velocity `U0` and a cryostatic normal stress condition on the outflow boundary.
+The `noflow` conditions use a cryostatic normal stress condition and zero vertical velocity on both the inflow and outflow boundaries.

+2. Parameters of interest in **params.py** that may be modified are `t_period` (period of oscillation) `nt_per_cycle` (number of timesteps per cycle), `Hght` (ice thickness), and `C` (sliding law coefficient).

-1. *Real-time plotting* is available by setting `realtime_plot = "on"` in the **params.py** file.
+3. *Real-time plotting* is available by setting `realtime_plot = "on"` in the **params.py** file.
 This outputs a png called 'surfaces' of the free surface geometry at each timestep.

-2. Parameters of interest in **params.py** that may be modified are `t_period` (period of oscillation) `nt_per_cycle` (number of timesteps per cycle), `Hght` (ice thickness), and `C` (sliding law coefficient).

-3. The lake volume change timeseries may be modified in the **hydrology.py** file.
+4. The lake volume change timeseries may be modified in the **hydrology.py** file.